Below are resources and current topics in SEC reporting for operating companies, funds and other reporting entities.

-Funds compliance also phase in over three years but will start later: large fund groups (net assets of $1 billion or more as of the end of their most recent fiscal year) comply two years after the effective date of the amendments; and all other funds comply three years after the effective date of the amendments.
+For Funds: Fund compliance also phases in over three years but will start later: large fund groups (net assets of $1 billion or more as of the end of their most recent fiscal year) comply two years after the effective date of the amendments; and all other funds comply three years after the effective date of the amendments.
 The 15 business day filing period for risk/return summary XBRL data is eliminated.
 Read a Q&A on the rule and implementation based on informal discussions with the Securities and Exchange Commission.

 Find out what Inline XBRL is and how it impacts stakeholders.